blainerb4/monstersapp/README.md

 # Goal
-To create a React App that utilizes context API with the ability to search dynamically for our robots.
+To create a React App that utilizes context API with the ability to search dynamically for our monsters.

 ## Available Scripts